vmsmith/897D/Hints.md

   * Sort DONR in order of the posterior probabilities from highest to lowest;

-  * Calculate the cumulative sum of (14.5  DONR – 2) as you go down the list.
+  * Calculate the cumulative sum of (14.5 x DONR – 2) as you go down the list.

 Then find the maximum of this profit function.
 The R script file “TeamProjectEx.R” describes how to do this.